Link to Facebook

 How do I report rental income and expenses on my tax return?

-To report rental income and expenses on your tax return, you’ll need to use Schedule E (Supplemental Income and Loss).
+You’ll need to use Schedule E (Supplemental Income and Loss) to report rental income and expenses on your tax return.
 List your rental income on line 3 and deduct your rental expenses on line 19.
-Be sure to keep accurate records of all income and expenses related to your rental property.
+Ensure accurate records of all income and expenses related to your rental property.
 Use our easy rental form to compile your data

 What tax deductions can I claim on my rental property?